 Method 3: Auto sync local folder to Google Drive with AOMEI Backupper

-Google Drive for desktop app or Google Drive folder is very helpful to help you sync folders to Google Drive, however, there are some limitations, for example, you cannot sync folders and changes made outside Google Drive folder.
+Google Drive desktop app or Google Drive folder is very helpful to help you sync folders to Google Drive.
+However, there are some limitations, for example, you cannot sync folders and changes made outside Google Drive folder.
 To make up for its shortcoming, you can turn to a third-party reliable file sync software - AOMEI Backupper Standard for help.

-Besides auto sync local folder to Google Drive, it also applies to sync local folder to One Drive or Dropbox.
-In addition, local drive and external disk (eg: USB flash drive) are also supported.
-Then, let's see how to make it work for file sync task.
+- Besides auto sync local folder to Google Drive, it also applies to sync local folder to One Drive or Dropbox.

 Step 1.
 In the first place, you need to download AOMEI Backupper Standard and install it on your computer.
-Google Drive is also required if your computer does not have.
+Google Drive desktop app is also required if your computer does not have it.
 Then, launch it, click Sync and Basic Sync subsequently.